 For each PDU Session, SMF retrieves the default 5QI/ARP from UDM.
 The default 5QI/ARP is used by SMF to set QoS parameters for the QoS flow corresponding to the default QoS rule.
 The SMF may change the default 5QI/ARP based on local configuration or interaction with the PCF (to retrieve the authorized default 5QI/ARP which overrides the default 5QI/ARP).

+The SMF sends some of QoS parameters to the UE.
+During the PDU session establishment procedure, the SMF provides Session-AMBR.
+Other QoS parameters required by the UE (e.g. 5QI, GFBR and MFBR) is provided to the UE when relevant QoS flow is established or modified.

+NOTE 3: In case of non-standardized 5QI, the SMF also provides related QoS characteristics defined by the operator.